thegedge/personal-site/_posts/dev/2014-04-05-april-dev-updates.md

 title: April Dev Updates
 category: dev
 tags: [c++, voxels]
+description: List of updates (voxel iteration, entity component systems, and so on).
 ---

 It's been a few months since I've written something, so I'll just give a quick update on what I've